souffle-lang/souffle-lang.github.io/pages/docs/build.md

 Support for C++17 is required, which is supported in gnu c++ 7/clang++ 7 on.

 The Soufflé project follows cmake conventions for configuring, installing and building software.
-If not familiar, please refer to the [following document](https://cliutils.gitlab.io/modern-cmake/chapters/intro/running.html) for configuring, building, testing, and installing the project.
+If not familiar, please refer to the [following document](https://cliutils.gitlab.io/modern-cmake/chapters/intro/running.html) for configuring, building, testing, and installing a project with cmake.
 You can build Souffle by typing:
 ``
 cd souffle
 cmake -S . -B build